Copyright Robin Gordon, 2013

 newly felled trees being used for stockades around the new suburbs.

-They slipped out of the forest and watched the
+They slipped out of the forest and

 felling of trees and the dragging out of the stumps, looking like